friendly-bits/geoblocker-bash/README.md

 # geoblocker_bash
-Automatic geoip blocker for Linux based on a whitelist for a country or multiple countries.
+Automatic geoip blocker for Linux based on a whitelist for a country or multiple countries, written purely in Bash.

-Fetches, parses and validates an ipv4 whitelist for given countries, then blocks incoming traffic from anywhere except whitelisted subnets.
+Fetches, parses and validates an ipv4 whitelist for given countries, then blocks (via iptables rules) incoming traffic from anywhere except whitelisted subnets and local subnet.
 Implements automatic update of the whitelist.
-Implements fault detection and recovery.
-Uses iptables.
+Has built-in mechanisms for fault detection and recovery.
+Easy to install and configure (and easy to uninstall).

 The ip list is fetched from RIPE - regional Internet registry for Europe, the Middle East and parts of Central Asia.
 RIPE appears to store ip lists for countries in other regions as well, so currently this can be used for any country in the world.